ilic5000/pabkvizgenerator/README.md

         2. If the blue rectangle is visible:
             1. OCR the green and blue rectangles
             2. Skip 5sec (where the green rectangle is not visible anymore)
-4. Finish processing of the video
+4. Finish processing the video

 In the next sections, I will go through every step to explain the reasoning behind it and discuss the current implementation.